dotnet/runtime/src/tools/illink/docs/error-codes.md

   // This can only happen within methods of System.Type type (or derived types).
 Assume the below method is declared on System.Type void TestMethod()
   {
-      // IL2084 Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the implicit 'this' parameter of method 'System.Type.TestMethod'
-      // don't match those on the field '_typeFieldWithRequirements'.
-      // The source value must declare at least the same requirements as those declared on the target location it's assigned to
+      // IL2084 Trim analysis: value stored in field 'target field' does not satisfy 'DynamicallyAccessedMembersAttribute' requirements.
+The implicit 'this' argument of method 'source method' does not have matching annotations.
+The source value must declare at least the same requirements as those declared on the target location it is assigned to.
       _typeFieldWithRequirements = this;
   }
   ```

-#### `IL2085`: Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the implicit 'this' parameter of method 'source method' don't match those on the implicit 'this' parameter of method 'target method'.
-The source value must declare at least the same requirements as those declared on the target location it's assigned to
+#### `IL2085`: Trim analysis: 'this' argument does not satisfy 'DynamicallyAccessedMembersAttribute' in call to 'target method'.
+The implicit 'this' argument of method 'source method' does not have matching annotations.
+The source value must declare at least the same requirements as those declared on the target location it is assigned to.

 - The target location declares some requirements on the type value via its `DynamicallyAccessedMembersAttribute`.
 Those requirements must be met by those declared on the source value also via the `DynamicallyAccessedMembersAttribute`.
 The source value can declare more requirements than the source if necessary.